 Weekly Dua-e-Kumayl Programme

-Dua-e-Kumayl (the supplication of Kumayl) is a beautiful Dua taught by Imam Ali (AS) to his confidante Kumayl bin Zayd.
+Dua-e-Kumayl (the supplication of Kumayl) is a beautiful Dua taught by Imam Ali (AS) to his confidante Kumayl bin Ziyad.
 It is a beautifully intimate expression of oneself to Allah almighty referring to mans weaknesses and at the same time pleading for and being hopeful in the mercy of Allah (SWT).

 The Masjid-e-Ali weekly Dua-e-Kumayl programme takes place every Thursday evening usually just before or just after Maghribain prayers and is followed by light refreshments.